After WhatsApp threat, Indonesia steps up Internet obscenity purge

 Indonesia had 69 million monthly active Facebook users by the first quarter of 2014, ranking it fourth globally after the United States, India and Brazil, company data showed.

-Some reaction on Indonesian social media to the threatened block was skeptical.
+Some reaction on Indonesian social media to the threatened block of WhatsApp was skeptical.

 “While you’re at it, why don’t you block Twitter too, (and) if necessary all browsers in the Playstore, because it’s way easier to search for porn there than on WhatsApp,” wrote one Twitter user, with the handle @jnessy.